August 2021 Full Moon Festival Athens Greece

 Although I visited the museum during a previous trip in 2013, I decided to take another tour.
 It’s a spectacular place, but as with most museums, slightly overwhelming.
 For me, the best part was the non-stop view of Acropolis Hill from windows along the north side of the museum!

-The reliefs, statues, and other artifacts are impressive, but it would take a triple PhD – archeology, architecture, Greek history and mythology – to grasp the vastness of the ancient find and deeper historical meaning of the treasure trove uncovered.
+The reliefs, statues, and other artifacts are impressive, but it would take a triple PhD – archeology, architecture, Greek history and mythology – to grasp the vastness of the ancient and deeper historical meaning of the treasure trove uncovered.
 I learned new words, like kore and caryatid.
 Acropolis stories about gods, goddesses, and Greek mythical creatures are mesmerizing!

 Acropolis Museum 12th Anniversary

 The Acropolis Museum celebrated its 12th anniversary in June 2021.
-In conjunction with its birthday, the museum opened a new thematic presentation abut the Persian Wars, Marathon – Salamis: In Traces of Myth and History.
+In conjunction with its birthday, the museum opened a new thematic presentation about the Persian Wars, Marathon – Salamis: In Traces of Myth and History.
 As part of this presentation, “visitors are invited to discuss the Greco-Persian Wars with archaeologists”.

 Greek Battles, Gods, Goddesses